deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/GraphQL/graphql.md

 Query language

 It's all about the communication or the query language.
 Query (read operation) and Mutation (Write operation)

+GraphQL query language is very similar to JSON.

+**GraphQL Editor**

+There are many GraphQL demo sites available eg: GraphQLHub.com There are many projects under GraphQLHub.com.
+Any of the projects under this if clicked will open in an (in browser) editor called GraphiQL (an editor from facebook).

 Run time